 For an eclectic dining experience, there’s plenty of unusual venues including quirky spaces such as a disused church (Alma de Cuba), former police station and jail house (Bridewell Bar and Restaurant) and ex-factory warehouses (Camp and Furnace) – and that’s just Liverpool!

-There’s also unique establishments such as a circus-themed restaurant (Circo) at the Albert Dock, the UK’s first gourmet grilled cheese restaurant (Northern Soul Grilled Cheese) in Manchester, and a café offering nearly 100 different flavours of tea (Mystery Tea House) in Preston.
+There’s also unique establishments such as a pirate-themed restaurant and bar at the Albert Dock (The Smugglers Cove), the UK’s first gourmet grilled cheese restaurant (Northern Soul Grilled Cheese) in Manchester, and a café offering nearly 100 different flavours of tea (Mystery Tea House) in Preston.

 Arts and Culture

 The World Museum, International Slavery Museum, Merseyside Maritime Museum, and The Beatles Story are some of the major cultural attractions in Liverpool, while Manchester is the place to explore the Museum of Science and Industry, People’s History Museum, National Football Museum, and Imperial War Museum North.